prakhargvp/nextjs-blog/README.md

 npm run dev
 ```

-> To Build
+> To Build the files

 ```
-npm run dev
+npm run build
 ```

 > To Start Production Server